 5.5.6 Following each month that Surplus Slice Output is curtailed pursuant to section 5.6.5 above, Power Services shall include a line item credit on «Customer Name»’s monthly customer bill issued equal to the amount of Surplus Slice Output energy curtailed during the preceding month, multiplied by the Monthly Reimbursement Value for the month during which the curtailment was in effect.

-5.7 Disposition of Requirements Slice Output and Requirements Slice Output Test
+5.6 Disposition of Requirements Slice Output and Requirements Slice Output Test

+NOTE: RSO Test will be revised for BPA participation in a day-ahead market.

-5.7.1 Disposition of Requirements Slice Output
+5.6.1 Disposition of Requirements Slice Output